s-nicholson/summer-of-q/devographics/devographics-application-interactions.md

 Survey YAML Files → API → Surveyform
 ```

-1. **Survey Definition Creation**:
-   - Survey definitions are created as YAML files
+- Survey definitions are created as YAML files (local or GitHub-hosted)
-   - These files define the structure, questions, and options for each survey
-   - They can be stored locally or in a GitHub repository

-2. **API Loading**:
-   - The API loads these survey definitions on startup
+- API loads and parses these definitions
-   - It parses the YAML files and creates in-memory representations
-   - The definitions are cached for performance

-3. **Surveyform Access**:
-   - The Surveyform application requests survey definitions from the API
-   - It uses these definitions to render the appropriate questions
+- Surveyform requests definitions from API to render questions
-   - The survey structure determines the user experience

 ### 2. User Response Flow